-Your doctor suspects that you have inflammatory breast cancer (IBC).
-IBC is a rare type of breast cancer.
-It represents about 1% to 3% of all breast cancer cases in the United States.
-It is very aggressive (fast-growing) and can be hard to detect.
+Inflammatory breast cancer (IBC) is a rare type of breast cancer.
+About 1 in 100 to 1 in 20 breast cancer cases in the U.S. are this type.
+It is very fast-growing (aggressive) and can be hard to detect.
 When it is detected, treatment starts right away.
 This sheet tells you more about IBC and how it is treated.

 Symptoms of IBC are different from those of other breast cancers.
 The main differences are:

 Breast cancer cells typically form a lump.
 But with IBC, lumps are rare.
 As a result, the cancer may not be noticed on a routine mammogram.
 This makes early diagnosis harder than with other breast cancers.